GauravBariha/2D_Platform_Game/README.md

 # 2D_Platform_Game
 - This is a 2D Platform game Made with HTML , CSS and JavaScript.
 - This game leverages libraries from Kaboom.js
-- If you want to try this make sure launch it with VScode's Live server extension, it won't work if you directly try to open the "index.html" file.
+- If you want to try this make sure to launch it with VScode's Live server extension, it won't work if you directly try to open the "index.html" file.
-- If you face the issue of screen size just adjust you screen to 100% on your browser.
+- If you face the issue of screen size just adjust your screen size to 100% on your browser.

 ![Screenshot 2024-08-06 123635](https://github.com/user-attachments/assets/6c994b0e-789e-465d-9263-e3bced72bc07)